tedinasuit/thefootballwindmill/README.md

 - **HomeButton.vue**: This component displays a home button with a windmill image that redirects users to the home page.

 - **ThreeButtons.vue**: This component displays three buttons labeled "Table", "Fixtures", and "News".
-Clicking on these buttons will change the active component to EredivisieTable, EredivisieFixtures, and EredivisieNews respectively.
+Clicking on these buttons will change the active component to EredivisieTable, EredivisieFixtures, and EredivisieNews.

 - **LiveScores.vue**: This component extracts match data from an API (football-data.org).
 Cuurently not working due to a CORS error.